All pre-orders and backordered products will ship fall 2024

 Cooking Without Thinking: The Maple Edition

-Oct 14, 2018 | Cooking with Maple
+Oct 24, 2024 | Cooking with Maple

 Lunching with perfection here on cobb salad with maple mustard vinaigrette.
 To emulate, add to your favorite hearty fall salad: one parts each of maple syrup, Dijon mustard, and red wine vinegar to three parts olive oil.
 Seriously easy.
-Seriously yummy.
+Totally yummy.

 If I ever write a cookbook, I will call it “Cooking without Thinking.”
 Other titles under consideration include “How to Cook Well Without Trying too Hard,” or “Cooking Well, Cooking Urgently.”
 I particularly like this last one, actually.
 Because this is pretty much how I roll in the kitchen on an every-day, feeding-a-growing-family basis.
 Whatever your life is like during the day, if you do food prep for a family at the end of it, I know you are hearing me right now.